 Website: Salt Lake City

 Just strolling through downtown Salt Lake City will be sure to greet you with a good time.
-The downtown area is the city’s oldest district with Temple Square located right in the middle and the home of the Church of Latter Day Saints in the U.S. There’s cafes, shops, restaurants and tons of history located right on that street so take a stroll and discover the heart of Salt Lake City.
+The downtown area is the city’s oldest district with Temple Square located right in the middle and the home of the Church of Latter Day Saints in the U.S. Aside from shops, cafes, and other places to eat, there are also tons of history located right on that street.
+So take a stroll and discover the heart of Salt Lake City.

 Salt Lake City Main Street